 Making the Herbal Salve

-- Then I just leave the jar in a sunny windowsill for two or three weeks, shaking or stirring the infusion whenever I think of it, usually once or twice a day.
+Then I just leave the jar in a sunny windowsill for 2 or 3 weeks, shaking or stirring the infusion whenever I think of it, usually once or twice a day.
 I use a long wooden spoon for stirring.

 It’s easy to adjust the consistency of a salve by adding a bit more oil to make it more spreadable or a bit more beeswax to thicken or harden it.
 Homemade salves without any preservative agents will last about 6 to 8 months at room temperature out of direct heat and sunlight.
 Refrigerated, they’ll keep for a year or more.